PotatoFi/rotate/README.md

 # rotate

-A tool for rotating attenuating objects for Hamina Network Planner
+Originally, this was for rotating attenuating objects from Hamina Network Planner.
+But now, it does a few other things.
+I'll probably move it to /hamina-tools at some point.
+Almost completely vibe-coded since I'm not a real developer. 🤪🤡